IOChannel#

 This returns the string that

-uses to determine where in the file a line break occurs.
-A value ofNone
+IOChanneluses to determine where in the file a line break occurs.
+A value ofNoneindicates autodetection.

 Initializes a

-, and so is not often needed by the application programmer (unless you are creating a new type ofIOChannel
+IOChannel, and so is not often needed by the application programmer (unless you are creating a new type ofIOChannel).

 - read(max_count=-1)#